anuva312/CountryQuiz-devChallenges/README.md

 Fulfill user stories below:

 - User story: I can see at least 2 types of questions: a city is the capital of.. or a flag belong to country..
-- User story: I can see select an answer
+- User story: I can select an answer
 - User story: I can see if my answer is correct or incorrect
 - User story: When I answer correctly, I can move on to the next question
 - User story: When I answer incorrectly, I can see my results and try again